 Compared with benchmark

 The percentage of deaths attributable to PM2.5 in Hull has decreased from 2018 and 2019 when it was over 7%, but the percentage has increased slightly between 2020 and 2021.
-Given the large fall in the estimated levels of PM2.5 in 2020, it is likely that the decrease between 2019 and 2020 in the attributable mortality was associated with the COVID-19 pandemic and that the percentage increased slightly in 2021 as a result of this.
+Given the large fall in the estimated levels of PM2.5 in 2020, it is likely that the decrease between 2019 and 2020 in the attributable mortality was associated with the COVID-19 pandemic.
+The percentage has increased slightly since 2020, but remains relatively low compared to pre-pandemic levels.
+However, as noted earlier, the percentage in Hull is second highest in the region after Leeds.

 Compared with benchmark